-- We own or lease the property and then lease or sublease the site to the commission agent, who pays rent to us and operates all the non-fuel related operations at the sites for its own account. - · We own the motor fuel inventory, set the motor fuel pricing and generate revenue from the retail sale of motor fuels to the end customer. - We pay the commission agent a commission for each gallon of motor fuel sold. - LGW distributes motor fuel on a wholesale basis to LGWS, which owns the motor fuel inventory and distributes motor fuel to commission sites.
-LGW records qualifying wholesale motor fuel distribution gross income and LGWS records the non-qualifying retail gross income. - As of December 31, 2018, the average remaining motor fuel distribution and lease agreement term was 1.2 years.
+- We own or lease the property and then lease or sublease the site to the commission agent, who pays rent to us and operates all the non-fuel related operations at the sites for its own account. - We own the motor fuel inventory, set the motor fuel pricing and generate revenue from the retail sale of motor fuels to the end customer. - We pay the commission agent a commission for each gallon of motor fuel sold. - LGW distributes motor fuel on a wholesale basis to LGWS, which owns the motor fuel inventory and distributes motor fuel to commission sites.
+LGW records qualifying wholesale motor fuel distribution gross income and LGWS records the non-qualifying retail gross income. - As of December 31, 2019, the average remaining motor fuel distribution and lease agreement term for our commission agents was 0.8 years.